Suryakant-Bharti/Important-Java-Concepts/README.md

 --------

     This repository contains some codes and images which were not created by me.
-    I hope using others' work for "Nonprofit Educational Purpose" comes under "Fair Use".
+    I think using others' work for "Nonprofit Educational Purpose" is "Fair Use".
     Thank you :)

     WEBSITES - javaTpoint, TutorialsPoint, StackOverflow, GeeksforGeeks, LeetCode